 - You are in good health and have a high risk tolerance.
 The benefit of lower insurance cost outweighs the risk of losing money for your trip; or

 - A rare case when the trip is so important that trip cancellation is not an option.
-Only severe injury would prevent you from taking a trip, but not a sickness that could otherwise prevent you from taking a trip.
+Only severe injury would prevent you from taking the trip, but not a sickness that could otherwise prevent you from taking the the trip.
 You must possess some risk tolerance.

 Some Travel Medical plans may also provide full coverage for trip interruption, trip delays, baggage, medical emergencies and evacuations, while others may limit coverage to medical emergencies and evacuations only.
 Some Travel Medical plans may have limited life insurance coverage as well.

 Travel Medical plans have the same or similar terms for pre-existing medical conditions as Comprehensive Plans.
 Most often, you can avoid exposure by purchasing Travel Insurance within 10-21 days (depending on the insurance provider) after you paid the initial deposit for your trip.
-Our software will help you sort this out easily.
+Our website and customizable filters will help you find the right plans and benefits for you.

 Some Travel Medical plans may provide renewable protection as well as coverage for long-term travel abroad.